 - Difficulty: Moderate | Distance: 8.4 km loop

-The Cavell Meadows hike gives a different perspective of Angel Glacier for those who can’t get enough of Edith Cavell.
-While the trail has almost a 600-meter elevation gain, hikers don’t need to walk the whole loop since visitors can enjoy the jaw-dropping scenery throughout the trail.
+The Cavell Meadows hike offers a stunning view of Angel Glacier for those who want more of Edith Cavell.
+With a 600-meter elevation gain, you don’t need to complete the loop to enjoy the breathtaking scenery.

 Maligne Canyon